LoyolaChicagoCS/gradhandbook/source/regulations.rst

 supervisor, being sure to include the exact *semester and credit hours* that your have agreed on.
 The supervisor then forwards the email with his or her approval to the *graduate secretary*, so she can register you.
-Your agreement does *not* go to the GPD.
-The GPD approves internships, but not independent study.
+Your agreement does *not* go to the GPD, unless you will end up with a total of more credits of 490+499 than the normal 6 credit limit.

 These courses are for 1-6 credits.
 See the section below on variable hour courses.
 We rarely allow students to take more than 6 total credits in their